 Centers for Medicare & Medicaid Services (CMS) has mandated that hospitals meet price transparency requirements by January 1, 2021, for 300 commonly shopped services.
-To comply with this requirement and to be ready to adjust, adapt and respond to highly likely changes and additional requirements, it is time to identify a cost-effective, flexible, and rapidly deployable approach to meet these regulatory and consumer-focused obligations.
+To comply with this requirement, adapt, and respond to highly likely changes and additional requirements, it is time to identify a cost-effective, flexible, and rapidly deployable approach.

 Successfully meeting CMS price transparency requirements will not only put your organization in compliance and avoid regulatory penalties but will help increase your patient engagement and point-of-service payments.